emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    maximum current which should be delivered by a cell or battery into an external circuit with zero electric resistance, or an external circuit which depresses the cell or battery voltage to approximately zero volt
 IEC Reference:
    https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-03-26
+Comment:
+   zero electric resistance is a hypothetical condition and in practice the short-circuit current is the peak current flowing in a circuit of very low resistance compared to the internal resistance of the battery

 .. raw:: html